- Hidden Levers AI

 Especially if you do client work and you’re scoping out the project so you avoid any potential misunderstandings (since they mean different things).

-Now picture a fully automated workflow that starts the moment you tag a note in your favorite note-taking app.
+Now picture a fully automated workflow that starts the moment you record an audio note with a specific tag… for example:

 This voice note triggers the automation, generating ideas for your topic, creating a Google Doc in your desired location in Google Drive, and sharing the G-Doc link to your Airtable (or Notion) database.